-4.1.1 Antenatal HIV care should be delivered by a multidisciplinary team (MDT).
+4.1.2 We recommend that pregnant women living with HIV are offered peer support where available.
+1B 4.1.1 Antenatal HIV care should be delivered by a multidisciplinary team (MDT).
 1D 4.1.2 We recommend that pregnant women living with HIV are offered peer support where available.
 1B